speechbrain/speechbrain/README.md

 # Key features

+### Feature extraction and augmentation
+SpeechBrain provides efficient and GPU-friendly speech augmentation pipelines and acoustic feature extraction, normalisation that can be used on-the-fly during your experiment.

-## Speech Recognition
+### Speech recognition
-SpeechBrain supports state-of-the-art methods for end-to-end speech recognition, including models based on CTC, CTC+Attention, transducers, Transformers, and neural language models relying on recurrent neural networks and transformers.
+SpeechBrain supports state-of-the-art methods for end-to-end speech recognition, including models based on CTC, CTC+attention, transducers, transformers, and neural language models relying on recurrent neural networks and transformers.

-## Speaker Recognition
+### Speaker recognition
 Speaker recognition is already deployed in a wide variety of realistic applications.
 SpeechBrain provides different models for speaker recognition, including X-vector, ECAPA-TDNN, PLDA, contrastive learning.

-## Speech Enhancement
+### Speech enhancement
 Spectral masking, spectral mapping, and time-domain enhancement are different methods already available within SpeechBrain.
-Separation methods such as ConvTasnet, DualPath RNN, and SepFormer are implemented as well.
+Separation methods such as Conv-TasNet, DualPath RNN, and SepFormer are implemented as well.

-## Speech Processing
-Speechbrain provides efficient and GPU-friendly speech augmentation pipelines and acoustic features extraction, normalisation that can be used on-the-fly during your experiment.

-## Multi Microphone Processing
+### Multi-microphone processing
 Combining multiple microphones is a powerful approach to achieve robustness in adverse acoustic environments.
 SpeechBrain provides various techniques for beamforming (e.g, delay-and-sum, MVDR, and GeV) and speaker localization.

-## Research & Development
+### Research & development
 SpeechBrain is designed to speed-up research and development of speech technologies.
 It is modular, flexible, easy-to-customize, and contains several recipes for popular datasets.
 Documentation and tutorials are here to help newcomers using SpeechBrain.

-## Under development
+### Under development

-We currently are working towards integrating DNN-HMM for speech recognition, end-to-end spoken language understanding, speech translation and machine translation.
+We currently are working towards integrating DNN-HMM for speech recognition, speech translation, and machine translation.

 # Quick installation